-Today’s modern Australian Antarctic program continues the important scientific work begun by the AAE and BANZARE.
-As Antarctica grows in national and global importance, the Australian Antarctic Division conducts research in the Southern Ocean, the Antarctic and the subantarctic, addressing critical issues such as climate change, the human footprint on Antarctica and the increasing demands for food security caused by human population growth.
+As Antarctica grows in national and global importance, the 'Australian Antarctic program' addresses critical issues such as climate change, the human footprint on Antarctica and the increasing demands for food security caused by human population growth.

 More than 100 projects are undertaken in Antarctica, the subantarctic and in Australia, involving scientists from some 28 countries and 176 institutions (search our project database).
 About 90 Australian graduate students are also associated with the program.